Dr Kath Maguire

-Kath is a sociologist, research fellow in public involvement and engagement.
+Kath in a National Institute for Health Research (NIHR) Knowledge Mobilisation Research Fellow.
+She is a sociologist with a particular interest in public involvement and community engagement.
 She works in the European Centre for the Environment and Human Health, and supports the Health and Environment Public Engagement (HEPE) group in Cornwall.
-This role is supported by the National Institute for Health Research (NIHR) Collaboration for Leadership in Applied Health Research and Care for the South West Peninsula (PenCLAHRC).
-It was with PenCLAHRC and the Peninsula College of Medicine and Dentistry that she completed her PhD in 2014 with a theses entitled 'Public and Patient Involvement in Theory and in Practice'.
+She completed her PhD in 2014 at the Peninsula College of Medicine and Dentistry with a theses entitled 'Public and Patient Involvement in Theory and in Practice'.
+This was supported by the NIHR Collaboration for Leadership in Applied Health Research and Care, PenCLAHRC.
 Before undertaking that study Kath had been one of the founder members of the PenCLAHRC public and patient involvement group (PenPIG).

 As a University of Exeter Catalyst engagement champion she has worked with colleagues from other academic colleges and community groups to support engaged research and learning.
 A particular interest of hers is the use of stories, games and activities in communication about research.